 This is one of my favourites and although it’s often busy, there’s always some shop window you can stop at and gaze mesmerisingly up at the lights from.

 2. Claridge’s Hotel

 From Regent Street take a right onto Brook Street and walk along until you see Claridge’s Hotel.
 I’m yet to see it this year, but in previous years they’ve always put on an impressive display outside.
 Plus, I hear they have an incredible tree and more decorations inside.
 So perhaps you could stop in for a glass of bubbles too!

 Head back along Brook Street and turn right onto New Bond Street.
-The first store you will see is Fenwick, who always put on a display around their doorway, plus their windows.
+The first store you will see is Fenwick, who always put on a display around their doorway and in their windows.
 Fenwick decorate their door throughout the year for different seasons.
 Sometimes I’m wowed, and other times I’m a little disappointed.
-Unfortunately this Chrismtas it’s the latter, but still worth a look.
+Unfortunately this Chrismtas it was the latter, but still worth a look.

 4. Maddox Gallery